Packed with a comprehensive range of products for all your sealing and protection needs.

 2.7 If the Company expressly agrees to any additional, alternative or special terms as set out in its quotation (Special Terms), these Conditions shall be construed as consistent with and in addition to any such Special Terms but the Special Terms shall prevail where there are any inconsistencies.

-2.8 Quotations issued by the Company are not offers capable of acceptance so as to make a binding Contract and unless otherwise agreed in writing, is only valid for a period of 20 Business Days from its date of issue.
+2.8 Quotations issued by the Company are not offers capable of acceptance so as to make a binding Contract and unless otherwise agreed in writing, are invalid after 20 Business Days from date of issue.
+Quotations do not represent a recommendation.

 3.1 The Goods are described in the Company’s catalogue and at www.obexuk.com.